Root lattices and invariant series for plumbed 3-manifolds: An invariant -series

 \end{lemma}

-\begin{proof} This is similar to the argument for the series $\widehat{Z}(q)$ from \cite{gukov2021two}.
+\begin{proof} This is similar to the argument for the series $\widehat{Z}_a(q)$ from \cite{gukov2021two}.
 The sum over $\ell$ can be decomposed as a sum over the entries of $\ell$ corresponding to vertices of degree at most $2$ and the entries corresponding to vertices of degree at least $3$.
-For the former ones, there are only finitely many contributions due to the definition of the graded Weyl twists in \S\ref{sec:grWtwist}.
+For the former ones, there are only finitely many contributions due to the definition of admissible collections, see Remark \ref{rmk:n012}.
 For the latter ones, the boundedness of the exponents of $q$ and the finiteness of the contributions to each power of $q$ follow from the assumption that the plumbing tree is weakly negative definite.
-Recall from \S\ref{sec:negdegweak} that this implies that the inverse $B^{-1}$ of the framing matrix is negative definite on the subspace spanned by the vertices of degree at least $3$.
+Recall from \S\ref{sec:ref} that this implies that the inverse $B^{-1}$ of the framing matrix is negative definite on the subspace spanned by the vertices of degree at least $3$.

 Finally, the exponents of $q$ in \eqref{eq:YRing} follow from the fact that for an element $\ell\in a + 2BL\otimes Q$, one has $\langle \ell, \ell \rangle \in \langle a, a \rangle + 4\mathbb{Z}$. \end{proof}